 I knew that this dysfunctional way of dealing with life was not working.
 It was not until I prayed to my deceased mother for help and guidance when things started to change.
-Not long after that Eckhart Tolle’s book The Power of Now found its way into my life.
+Not long after that, Eckhart Tolle’s book The Power of Now found its way into my life.
 This book changed my life.
 It showed me that I was not just a bundle of emotions, feelings, and thoughts.
 I was essentially not my mind.
-I was something deeper or beyond the mind.
-I was the silent awareness or the observer watching.
+I was something more profound or beyond the mind the silent awareness or the observer watching it all.
 This newfound realization opened up a whole new way to look at life.
-I wanted to know more so I began reading books on Yoga and meditation.
-This soon led to books on spirituality.
+I wanted to know more, so I began reading books on Yoga and meditation.
+This soon led to publications on spirituality.
 I watched countless videos on YouTube.
 I wanted to realize my true nature, so this led me to practice meditation.
 Meditation allowed me to see how my mind worked.
 It helped me slow down my thought process and regulated my feelings and anxiety.
 It also revealed how heavily my mind and body were conditioned with fear.
 Meditation became a part of my daily life.

 Ever since those experiences, I have been on the seeker’s path.
-I was so excited about my discovery that I started this website to hopefully help others.
+I was so excited about my discovery that I started this website to help others hopefully.
 I began reading more and more about meditation and spirituality.
 I watched countless videos on YouTube and the Internet.
 I read books and did many guided meditations from Jon Kabat Zinn, Deepak Chopra, and Joseph Goldstein.
-These gave me a greater understanding of meditation and help me in my practice.
+These gave me a greater understanding of meditation and helped me in my practice.

 Many spiritual teachers have helped me along the way.
 Each one has given me greater insight into the fallacy of the ego and self.
 All of these teachers give you pointers to realizing your true nature.
 Here is a list of teachers that have helped me.

 Eckhart Tolle was the first teacher to help me understand how the mind works.
 He spoke about the randomness of thought and how thoughts come and go.
 We essentially have no control of thoughts.
 He taught me how to stay present and not follow every thought that comes into my head.
 Eckhart also taught me how to be more present and in the moment.
-One big understanding was realizing the illusion of time and space.
-Time is man-made.
+One significant understanding I realized the illusion of time and space.
+Time is human-made.
 Nature has no concept of time.
 Does a bird know what time it is, the time is always in the now or present moment.

 Adyashanti is a spiritual teacher that comes from the Zen tradition.
 He has a calm and easy-going demeanor.
 His talks and teachings also point to the mind and the ego’s cunning ways that allow us to believe our thoughts and feelings.
 How we often get seduced by the mind.
 Adyashanti helps guide those interested in greater self-realization or enlightenment.
 His meditations are structured to allow one to sit in stillness and observe.
 Not through some effort or a process, true meditation should be effortless.
 He also uses self-inquiry to expose the ego.
-One of my favorite quotes of his is “Don’t believe the mind, don’t believe the mind, don’t believe the mind”.
+One of my favorite quotes of his is, “Don’t believe the mind, don’t believe the mind, don’t believe the mind.”
 He has many great books, retreats, and YouTube videos with lots of excellent dialogue, teachings, and talks.
-As I am writing this I am participating in a 3-month online retreat that he is giving.
-So far it has been very helpful.
+As I am writing this, I am participating in a 3-month online retreat that he is giving.
+So far, it has been beneficial.
 I am planning to write an article about it after the retreat is done.

 Rupert Spira has many books on understanding consciousness and the nature of reality.
 His teachings are based on non-duality and the Advaita Vedanta traditions.
-Many of his meditations are contemplative with lots of self-reflection.
-He teaches the “direct path method”.
-Rupert Spira looks at the true nature of experience from the knowledge that “I am”.
-Then using your direct experience you can find out your true nature.
-As he puts it “Be aware of being aware”.
-He really dissects the nature of the mind and methodically exposes the fallacy of the self.
+Many of his meditations are contemplative, with lots of self-reflection.
+He teaches the “direct path method.”
+Rupert Spira looks at the true nature of experience from the knowledge that “I am.”
+Then using your direct experience, you can find out your true nature.
+As he puts it, “Be aware of being aware.”
+He dissects the nature of the mind and methodically exposes the fallacy of the self.

 Things were going great for a few years.
 I was feeling good about my life with my wife and our dog.
-I started simplifying my life.
-Making conscious choices to improve the quality of my life.
+I started simplifying my life and making conscious choices to improve the quality of my life.
 Then I had a series of setbacks.
-My twin sister’s cancer came back and she died soon after.
-It was the most difficult thing I ever went through.
-I stayed with my brother-in-law for a month helping him take care of her and their kids.
+My twin sister’s cancer came back, and she died soon after.
+It was the most challenging thing I ever went through.
+I stayed with my brother-in-law for a month, helping him take care of her and their kids.
 As her health deteriorated, she went from the hospital to home hospice to full-time hospice care.
 It was heartbreaking to see someone you love just wither away.
-She fought all the way to the end, but cancer just took over her body.
-I still have not fully healed from that loss and I am not sure if I ever will.
+She fought to the end, but cancer just took over her body.
+I still have not fully healed from that loss, and I am not sure if I ever will.

 Then not long after that, we had to put our dog down.
 We had her for 12 years.
 She was 15 years old and just did not want to eat anymore.
 You could see that the spark was no longer in her eyes.
 She was pulling out the hair on her leg out of pain and frustration.
 We tried everything to get her to eat.
 She just got skinnier and skinnier.
 We knew it was time and did not want to see her suffer anymore.
 We had someone come to the house to put her down.
 She went peacefully.
 The house is very lonely without her.
 I miss her every day.

 I am not sure where to go from here.
 I guess I will continue with this process.
 I feel there is something changing inside of me and wants to emerge.
-Often times I feel like I have taken a step back and reverted back to many of my conditioned mind behaviors like they have come back with a vengeance.
-Now I can see them as patterns, before this I would have never recognized them.
-Many spiritual teachers say this can happen this internal struggle.
+Often times I, feel like I have taken a step back and reverted back to many of my conditioned mind behaviors like they have come back with a vengeance.
+Now I can see them as patterns, before this, I would have never recognized them.
+Many spiritual teachers say this can happen, the internal struggle.
 Maybe the ego or the self is trying hard to not let go.
 I need to let life be and realize that I am not in control.
 Stop fighting it.
 Trust this process and see where it goes.
-This video below feels like what I am going through.
+The video below feels like what I am going through.

 Main image courtesy of Photos4africa at FreeDigitalPhotos.net